FPGA-Research-Manchester/fos/compilation_flow/pr_flow/README.md

     - Change the top module to the module name: **set top_module xx**
     - *source ./pr_module_xx.tcl*

-Thsi will run the entire logic synthesis, as well as the physical implementation all the way to a (full) bitstream.
+This will run the entire logic synthesis, as well as the physical implementation all the way to a (full) bitstream.
 The implementation scripts will use blocker macros (provided as DCPs) that constrain the routing of the module in strict bounding boxes.

 The physical implementation results are as the following figure:

 ![2 slot blocker and module](./images/2_slot_blocker_module.png)

 ### Merge the PR Module into the Given Static Design Bitstream
-Now, we start mering the PR module to the static design at bitstream level.
+Now, we start merging the PR module to the static design at bitstream level.
 The static design is as the following figure:

 ![static shell](./images/static_ultra_zed.png)

 The tool BitMan is used to conduct this step:
 1. Merging the PR module which is allocated in Slot 0 to the static:
-    - *bitman_linux-m 21 0 99 59 ./{module’s top name}_full.bit ./Ultra96_100MHz.bit -F ./Merge_{module’s top name}_Ultra96_100MHz.bit*
+    - `bitman_linux -m 21 0 99 59 ./{module’s top name}_full.bit ./Ultra96_100MHz.bit -F ./Merge_{module’s top name}_Ultra96_100MHz.bit`
 2. Merging the PR module which is allocated in either Slot 0 or 1 to the static:
-    - *bitman_linux-m 21 0 99 119 ./{module’s top name}_full.bit ./Ultra96_100MHz.bit -F ./Merge_{module’s top name}_Ultra96_100MHz.bit*
+    - `bitman_linux -m 21 0 99 119 ./{module’s top name}_full.bit ./Ultra96_100MHz.bit -F ./Merge_{module’s top name}_Ultra96_100MHz.bit`
 3. Merging the PR module which is allocated in either Slot 0, 1 or 2 to the static:
-    - *bitman_linux-m 21 0 99 179 ./{module’s top name}_full.bit ./Ultra96_100MHz.bit -F ./Merge_{module’s top name}_Ultra96_100MHz.bit*
+    - `bitman_linux -m 21 0 99 179 ./{module’s top name}_full.bit ./Ultra96_100MHz.bit -F ./Merge_{module’s top name}_Ultra96_100MHz.bit`

 The three commands are essentially the same and only differ in the number of slots that are cut out from the (full) module configuration bitstream that is then merged into the full static bitstream (*Ultra96_100MHz.bit*).
 This process is carried out in a way that will not touch the routing information of the global clock resources.